humpback/humpback/docs/build-registry.md

   --name registry \
   registry:2.5.1
 ```
-&ensp;&ensp;&ensp;Refer to the registry configuration instructions <a href="https://github.com/docker/distribution/blob/master/docs/configuration.md">`configuration.md` </a>
+Refer to the registry configuration instructions <a href="https://github.com/docker/distribution/blob/master/docs/configuration.md">`configuration.md` </a>

-&ensp;&ensp;&ensp;3、Verify the registry service
+3、Verify the registry service

 ```bash
 $ curl http://localhost:5000/v2/_catalog
 {"repositories":[]}
 ```
-&ensp;&ensp;&ensp;If you can normally access the `registry` interface `_catalog`, the service starts successfully.
+If you can access the `registry` interface `_catalog`, the service starts successfully.

 ##  Configure the Docker

-&ensp;&ensp;&ensp;If you want the Docker daemon to `pull` or` push` image from the registry smoothly, you need to modify the Docker configuration.
+You need to modify the Docker configuration before ```pull``` and ```push``` images.

-&ensp;&ensp;&ensp;In the following configuration instructions, `<registry_server>` is the IP address or host domain name of the registry server.
+In the following configuration instructions, `<registry_server>` is the IP address or host domain name of the registry server.

 - CentOS 6